 - Company name:xyz consultancy

-- Message:Hello, I work for a consulting firm and my client saw your success story with company X. I would like to know what solutions you have adopted for this project.
+- Message:Hello, I work for a consulting firm and my client saw your success story with company X. I would like to know what solutions you implemented for this project.

 - Acceptance of terms:["on"].